josephmanghan/Manghan-Backbase-Challenge/README.md

 ## Testing

-CSV files have been provided for testing, a rundown of which is given below, but you may input your own CSV by following the instructions under **Usage**.
+CSV files have been provided for testing, a rundown of which is given below, but you may input your own CSV files by following the instructions under **Usage**.
 - Test_1: a copy of the CSV file provided in the task brief
 - Test_2: automatic transfer test for day-end and file-end
 - Test_3: savings withdrawal - requested funds unavailable, maximum amount withdrawn